Autumn in the Garden

 4. Dues may be waived upon written request for up to half a plot (4-1/2' x10') for people on a limited income. (i.e. Social Security, disability, welfare, etc.).

-5. A $4 key fee is charged to new members and any existing members who need a replacement key.
+5. $4 key fee is charged to new members and any existing members who need a replacement key.

 6. Each member must attend at least one meeting per year.